Vow (VOW) Price Reaches $0.73 on Exchanges

-Vow (VOW) traded down 0.7% against the dollar during the 1 day period ending at 16:00 PM Eastern on May 13th.
-One Vow token can currently be purchased for approximately $0.73 or 0.00001162 BTC on cryptocurrency exchanges.
-In the last seven days, Vow has traded 13.1% higher against the dollar.
-Vow has a total market capitalization of $282.87 million and approximately $482,841.86 worth of Vow was traded on exchanges in the last day.
+Vow (VOW) traded down 3% against the U.S. dollar during the 24-hour period ending at 14:00 PM Eastern on May 16th.
+During the last seven days, Vow has traded 1% lower against the U.S. dollar.
+Vow has a total market capitalization of $280.56 million and approximately $458,277.31 worth of Vow was traded on exchanges in the last 24 hours.
+One Vow token can now be purchased for about $0.73 or 0.00001119 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.